 - Ground surface surrounding structures should be sloped (minimum of 1.0 inch per foot) to drain away from structures in all directions to a minimum of 10 feet.
 Ponding must be avoided.
 If necessary, raising top of foundation walls to achieve a better surface grade is advisable. - 2) Non-structural backfill placed around structures should be compacted to at least 95% of the maximum standard Proctor density at or near the optimum moisture content in order to minimize future settlement of the fill.
 Backfill should be placed immediately after the braced foundation walls are able to structurally support the fill.
-Puddling or sluicing must be avoided. - 3) Top 2 to 3 feet of soil placed within 10 feet of foundations should be impervious in nature to minimize infiltration of surface water into wall backfill.

-- 4) Roof downspouts and drains should discharge well beyond the limits of all backfill.
+Puddling or sluicing must be avoided. - 3) Top 2 to 3 feet of soil placed within 10 feet of foundations should be impervious in nature to minimize infiltration of surface water into wall backfill. - 4) Roof downspouts and drains should discharge well beyond the limits of all backfill.
 Roof overhangs, which project two to three feet beyond foundation walls, should be considered if gutters are not used. - 5) Landscaping, which requires excessive watering and lawn sprinkler heads, should be located a minimum of 10 feet from the foundation walls of the structures. - 6) Plastic membranes should not be used to cover ground surface adjacent to foundation walls.

-Site Grading: The slopes on which the proposed structures, driveway and On-site Wastewater Treatment Systems (OWTS) are proposed could become unstable as a result of the proposed construction.
+Site Grading: Slopes on which the proposed structure, driveway and on-site wastewater treatment system (OWTS) are proposed could become unstable due to the proposed construction.
 Design and construction considerations must be addressed to avoid and/or limit the potential for slope instability at the site.
 Although a detailed slope stability analysis is beyond the scope of this report, some general guidelines are provided below for initial planning and design.
 Our office should review the construction plans as they are being prepared so that we can verify that our recommendations are being properly incorporated into the plans.
-Additional recommendations and/or investigations may be warranted to provide additional information for the design and construction of temporary or permanent shoring and slope stabilization structures.
-Slope reinforcement should be designed and constructed by engineers and contractors experienced in earth retention systems.